dbruner/ofxPXCU/README.md

 * Depth Capture
 * IR Capture

-Support for the following features is currently being implemented and will be available soon:
+Support for the following features is currently being implemented and will be available soon <i>(by the end of Jan '13 -sG)</i>:
 * Hand and Fingertip Tracking
 * Face Location and Landmark Detection
 * Simple Gesture Recognition